Trusted WordPress tutorials, when you need them most.

 Find the Best Day for Scheduled Maintenance on Your Website

-When working on a live site, you are losing visitors and potential customers every minute your website is down.
+When you’re working on a live site, you lose visitors and potential customers every minute your website is down.
 Here are some tips that will help you handle scheduled maintenance more effectively.

-First, you can check your Google Analytics reports to find the least busy days on your site and then use a slow day for maintenance.
+First, check your Google Analytics reports to find the least-busy days on your site, and then use a slow day for maintenance.
 You can also use MonsterInsights, which is the best Google Analytics plugin for WordPress, to find these reports.

 Upon activation, you will have to connect the plugin with Google Analytics.
-For more details on this, please see our tutorial on how to install Google Analytics in WordPress.
+For more details, please see our tutorial on how to install Google Analytics in WordPress.

-Once you have done that, simply visit the Insights » Reports page from the WordPress admin sidebar and switch to the ‘Overview’ tab at the top.
+Once you’ve done that, visit the Insights » Reports page from the WordPress admin sidebar and switch to the ‘Overview’ tab at the top.

 Next, you can view the traffic for specific dates by clicking on the date picker in the right corner of the screen.